 - Patient assessment: conducting detailed assessments and developing individualized care plans.

-- Leadership: leading nursing teams, delegating tasks, and mentoring junior nurses.
+- Leadership skills: leading nursing teams, delegating tasks, and mentoring junior nurses.

 - Critical thinking: analyzing complex patient data and making informed clinical decisions.